Attentional Meta-learners for Few-shot Polythetic Classification: Misclassification distribution full derivation

 \section{Misclassification distribution full derivation}

 We first present a more detailed derivation for the case of dot-product attention.
 We will make repeated use of the Binomial theorem

-Firstly, to Equation \ref{eq:class_sign}.
+Recall that we consider classifications over binary feature vectors $\vx \in \{-1,1\}^{n}$, with the class determined by XOR$_\alpha$ over $\alpha$ elements with the remaining $\beta=n-\alpha$ being irrelevant.
+Assume each of the $2^\alpha$ variations of the active elements are present with equal frequency, $r$, for a support set $\sS$ of size $|\sS|=r2^\alpha$, and that the remaining $\beta$ elements follow a Bernoulli distribution with probability $p$.
+There are $\binom{\alpha}{\delta}$ strings over the active elements that differ from a given example in $\delta$ positions.
+XOR flips the classification with each difference, so if $\delta$ is even the class is the same, if $\delta$ is odd the class is different (parity).

 The class is determined by the sign of the sum of contributions at an even distance subtract those at an odd distance.
 Putting those into a single sum we have

 We can factor out the number of repetitions, $r$, and as it is positive it doesn't change the sign.
 We can then rearrange to match the Binomial theorem form and recover the form in the main text:

 Next we give the Binomial distribution of the irrelevant feature contribution as $2\textup{B}(\beta,\bar{p})-\beta$ with $\bar{p}=p^2-(1-p)^2=2p^2-2p+1$.
 Something that is important to the behaviour of the mean and variance later, and breaks the usual symmetry of $p$ and $q=(1-p)$, is that $\bar{p} \geq 0.5$ and is quadratic in $p$ defined by the three points $(p,\bar{p})=\{(0,1),(0.5,0.5),(1,1)\}$. $\bar{q}$ has the usual definition $1-\bar{p}$, so $\bar{q}\leq 0.5$ and so on.
 The contribution at a difference $\delta$ is then $\textup{X}(\delta) \sim \exp{(\alpha - 2\delta + 2\textup{B}(\beta,\bar{p}) -\beta)}$.
 The expectation is computed in the usual way